Table of contents

 However, if you’re a designer with an in-depth knowledge of typefaces, go for it.
 You’ll have the background to make judgment calls that are less likely to backfire.

-Serif vs sans serif: Understanding the difference
+Serif vs Sans Serif: Understanding the Difference

 You know the best resume font to use this year, but what about the worst?
 Here are four resume fonts you shouldn’t use under any circumstances.

-Okay, this one is obvious.
-Microsoft released this typeface in 1994 to mimic a style found in comic book speech bubbles.
+A classic no-no. Microsoft released this typeface in 1994 to mimic a style found in comic book speech bubbles.
 Today it comes off as silly and unprofessional.

-Resume fonts FAQ
+Resume Fonts FAQ

 - Trebuchet MS